 API Docs#

-To this end, galah.atlas_counts() takes arguments in the same format as galah.atlas_occurrences(), and provides either a total count of records matching the criteria, or a data.frame of counts matching the criteria supplied to the group_by argument.
+To this end, galah.atlas_counts() takes arguments in the same format as galah.atlas_occurrences(), and provides either a total count of records matching the criteria, or a pandas dataframe of counts matching the criteria supplied to the group_by argument.
+It can also return the total number of groups by using the total_group_by argument.

 Parameters: